banbuskox/cs2_webradar_ultimate/readme.md

 # cs2_webradar

-undetected Counter Strike 2 browser based radar cheat <br>
+Undetected Counter Strike 2 browser based radar cheat <br>
-if you have any suggestions, issues or questions, feel free to send them in "issues" tab
+If you have any suggestions, issues or questions, feel free to send them in "issues" tab.

 ## requirements